My name is Siron. This is my mace. This is my bow. I am a Bergtroll. I hunt monsters.

 First I buy a fancy pair of goggles.
 Then I make them have magic.

-I am a Bergtroll.
-Bergtrolls use musing.
+I know a magic called musing.
 I hold the goggles.
 I close my eyes.
 I dream and imagine.
 I sing.
 I sway and dance.

 I muse for an hour.
 When I am done the goggles have magic.
 They will let me see in the dark.
 I put them away.
-Their magic will only last one hour.
+Once worn, their magic will only last until midnight.
 I will only put them on when I need them.